Step Back (Got the Beat song): Promotion

 On January 1, 2022, Got the Beat unveiled their first "Step Back" performance stage at the SM Town Live 2022: SMCU Express at Kwangya.
 For the performance, choreography by Kiel Tutin, ReiNa, and Kyle Hanagami, who have worked with Jennifer Lopez and Britney Spears, was commissioned.
 The first stage video performance of the song was released after the concert and was posted on YouTube.
 It starts with the group's faces covered with their arms as the members look back and dance until their part.
 The members have also "actively" utilized pair choreography, naturally flows into group choreography, and distribute spotlights evenly so that no one is suppressed.
 With that, Kim Soo-jung of No Cut News praised the camera work of the SM for maximizing the strength of the stage video.
 The song's stage video features the "powerful" vocals of Taeyeon, Wendy, and Winter, along with the dance break of BoA, Hyoyeon, and Seulgi, adding Hyoyeon and Karina's "individualistic rap".
 Moon Soo-ji of Inews24 noted the "heated" response the group was receiving by releasing the stage video and praising it for being a "thorough" video with "perfect vocal, dance, and rap skills", drawing admiration.
 Before their first performance, SM Entertainment also released a practice video of the group.
 The group performed the song on Mnet's M Countdown on January 27, 2022.

 Accolades

+"Step Back" received three music program awards, winning on Inkigayo (January 30 and February 20, 2022), and on M Countdown (February 3, 2022).
+It received nominations for Best Song of January at the 12th Circle Chart Music Awards and Digital Song Bonsang at the 37th Golden Disc Awards.
+Cosmopolitan ranked it the 8th best K-pop song of the year while Her Campus named it the 13th best K-pop girl group song of the year.
+Teen Vogue included it in their list of The 79 Best K-Pop Songs of 2022.